livechat/chat-window-android/README.md

 The Android SDK is compatible with:
 - `Android 5.0 (API level 21) or higher`
-- `enabled Java 8 API desugaring when running on devices with API level < 24`
+- `enabled Java 8 API desugaring when supporting Android API levels < 24`
 - `Java 8 or higher`

 ## Installation